Review: Gerber Downrange Tomahawk

 Emergency: Activate firefly, deploy green (or brown) star cluster, get your wank sock out of your ruck and stand by ’til we come get you.

-About the Author: RJ Radachy II owns and operates RJR Customs LLC, a small business in Buckeye, Arizona specializing in off-road based automotive design and fabrication work.
-He’s currently working on ’59 Willys Pickup that will be one wicked bug-out rig–keep an eye on their instagram page here for updates.
+RJ Radachy II owns and operates RJR Customs LLC, a small business in Buckeye, Arizona, specializing in off-road-based automotive design and fabrication work.
+He’s currently working on ’59 Willys Pickup, which will be one wicked bug-out rig–keep an eye on their Instagram page here for updates.

 0 Comments